Formulary

 Antibiotics

-• GOLD 2019 recommends that antibiotics should be used in patients who have three cardinal symptoms: increased dyspnoea, sputum volume and sputum purulence.
+• patients who have three cardinal symptoms: increased dyspnoea, sputum volume and sputum purulence

-• GOLD 2019 recommends that antibiotics may be considered if only two of the above symptoms are present, if sputum purulence is one of the symptoms.
+• patients with two of the above symptoms, if sputum purulence is one of the symptoms

 • Improvements in dyspnoea and sputum purulence suggest clinical success

-• See Chapter 5 Infections - Lower Respiratory Tract Infections for further guidance and choice of antibiotics in acute COPD exacerbations
+• See Lower Respiratory Tract Infections for further guidance and choice of antibiotics in acute COPD exacerbations

 COPD Rescue Packs